Charley Hull: 2013

 Hull turned professional on 1 January 2013.
-She made her professional debut on the Ladies European Tour (LET) in March 2013 at the Lalla Meryem Cup in Agadir, Morocco, where she finished T2nd, three strokes behind Ariya Jutanugarn.
+She made her professional debut on the Ladies European Tour (LET) in March 2013 at the Lalla Meryem Cup in Agadir, Morocco, where she finished tied-2nd, three strokes behind Ariya Jutanugarn.
 She then achieved four further consecutive second-place finishes, culminating at the UniCredit Ladies German Open, where she lost in a playoff to Carlota Ciganda.
 The tournament had been curtailed to two rounds due to heavy rain.
 In August 2013, Hull was selected by European Solheim Cup captain Liselotte Neumann to compete in the 2013 Solheim Cup against the United States, with Hull becoming the youngest person ever to play in the tournament.
 Europe then won in the United States for the first time ever, triumphing 18–10.
-Hull contributed two points, including a 5 and 4 singles win over Paula Creamer, and finished the event with a 210 record (winlosstie).
+Hull contributed two points, including a 5 and 4 singles win over Paula Creamer, and finished the event with a 2–1–0 record (win–loss–tie).
 Neumann later praised Hull's performance, calling her "special" and saying "She plays in a fearless way."

-With five additional top-ten finishes on the LET, including T8th in the season-closing Dubai Ladies Masters, Hull finished sixth on the tour's Order of Merit with earnings of just under €135,995 in fifteen official events.
+With five additional top-ten finishes on the LET, including tied-8th in the season-closing Dubai Ladies Masters, Hull finished sixth on the tour's Order of Merit with earnings of just under €135,995 in fifteen official events.
 She was awarded the 2013 LET Rookie of the Year award, and was also voted the Best International Newcomer by the Sports Journalists' Association.
 Hull was also on the shortlist for the BBC Young Sports Personality of the Year, and Tony Jacklin described her as a "precocious talent".
 At the end of 2013, Hull said that she would divide her 2014 schedule between the LET and the LPGA Tour in the United States.

 2014

 On 16 March 2014, four days before her 18th birthday, Hull won her first professional title in Morocco at the Lalla Meryem Cup.
 She trailed Gwladys Nocera by five strokes with one round remaining, but Hull scored a bogey-free round of nine-under-par to finish level with Nocera and force a playoff.
 Hull then birdied the first sudden-death hole to secure the victory.
-At the 2014 Kraft Nabisco Championship, Hull finished T7th after shooting a four-over-par closing round.
+At the 2014 Kraft Nabisco Championship, Hull finished tied-7th after shooting a four-over-par closing round.
 She was beaten in a playoff by Kylie Walker at the German Open in July, after both players finished 25-under-par after four rounds.
 Hull finished second to Xi Yu Lin at the Sanya Ladies Open in November. and then finished tied for fifth in her final Ladies European Tour tournament of the year at the Dubai Ladies Masters, her ninth top-10 finish of the year.
 She ended the 2014 season by becoming the youngest player to win the LET Order of Merit.